Soham360/csp-fastpages/_posts/2022-09-20-Focus-Habits-Notes.md

 ## Gratitude List
 These are the things that I am grateful for:
-- Access to food
+- Heating and air conditioning
 - A house
-- Access of education
 - Many friends
 - To have clothing
-- Heating and air conditioning
+- Access of education
+- Family
+- Access to food
+- Having access technology
 - Money
-- Having access technology
-- Family

 ---

 ## Goals
 I made some goals, not just things that I want, but also goals based on mental health and happiness:
-- Get 4-5 on all AP Exams
+- Get 5s on all AP Exams
-- Always be thankful for what I have
+- Help others maintain happiness
 - Keep my mental health in good shape
-- Help others maintain happiness
+- Avoid stress
 - Stay happy
-- Avoid stress